Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13582: franken near 81
 - 13585: after 84
 - 13595: made from man with straight sticks
+- 13597: after A202: longer/thicker sticks, bigger lower hand, right is the mirrored clone of left
 - 135B1: lots of captives here
 - 135B2: same
 - 135B3: same